“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

-“Gender,” in this other meaning, refers to “social or cultural distinctions and differences, rather than biological ones.”
+“Gender,” in this other meaning, refers to “social or cultural distinctions and differences, rather than biological ones,” per the Oxford English Dictionary.
 This is the meaning used for gender when discussing transgender persons and is the meaning used in this article.

-“Gender,” in this other sense, refers to traits—for example, thoughts and behaviors—society expects of a person of a particular sex.
+“Gender,” in this other sense, refers to traits—for example, thoughts and behaviors—that society expects of a person of a particular sex, rather than to the person’s physical attributes, such as their genitalia.
 Some traits might be considered masculine—those expected of the male sex by a society.
 Other traits might be considered feminine by society—those expected of the female sex.
-Categories of gender in this sense are typically referred to as male, female, or other description.
+Categories of gender in this other sense are typically referred to as male, female, or other description.

 A person’s gender in this other sense usually corresponds to their sex—their thoughts and behaviors corresponding to what society expects of their sex.